 As Jesus people, we all know we shouldn’t be stingy with our time, money, talents, or energy.
 However, we often end up that way.
 Luckily, giving is a habit that is improved best over time.
 If you’re not giving financially to your local church, start by giving 5 percent of your income and see how that feels.
 If you’ve never spent time at your child’s school, join your parent-teacher association and start giving your time.

 Regardless of what you do for others, do something.
-You’ll be very glad you did.
+You’ll be delighted you did.